"Putin's mouse": leaked phone call reveals lengths Orbán was willing to go to help Russia – Bloomberg

 "Yesterday our friendship rose to such a high level that I can help in any way.
 In any matter where I can be of assistance, I am at your service," Orbán said.

-To illustrate his point, Orbán referred to a children's fable popular in Hungary about a mouse that frees a lion caught in a net after the lion had previously spared its life.
+To illustrate his point, Orbán referred to a children's fable he said was popular in Hungary, in which a mouse frees a lion caught in a net after the lion had previously spared its life.

 According to the transcript, this remark made Putin laugh.

-Much of the conversation was reportedly devoted to exchanging compliments, including about US President Donald Trump.
+Much of the conversation was reportedly spent exchanging compliments and praising US President Donald Trump.

-Orbán noted that his friendship with Putin had strengthened since it began in Saint Petersburg in 2009.
+Orbán noted that his friendship with Putin had grown stronger since it began in St Petersburg in 2009.

 "The more friends we make, the more possibilities we have to resist our adversaries," he said.

-He also expressed regret that he and Putin had not been able to meet regularly in person, as they had before the COVID-19 pandemic.
+He also expressed regret that he and Putin had not been able to meet regularly in person, as they did before the COVID-19 pandemic.

-According to the transcript, the main purpose of the October call was to discuss the possibility of holding a US–Russia meeting in Hungary, though the proposed Budapest summit did not take place.
+According to the transcript, the main purpose of the October call was to discuss the possibility of holding a US-Russia meeting in Hungary.
+The proposed Budapest summit did not take place.

 Background:

-• Details of the Orbán–Putin call emerged amid a leak of a conversation between Hungary's Foreign Minister Péter Szijjártó and Russian Foreign Minister Sergei Lavrov.
+• Details of the Orbán-Putin call emerged amid the leak of a conversation between Hungary's Foreign Minister Péter Szijjártó and Russian Foreign Minister Sergei Lavrov.

-• Following this, Szijjártó again criticised the European Union's sanctions policy against Russia and said he regularly consults and has consulted with foreign ministers of many non-EU countries regarding sanctions.
+• Szijjártó responded with further criticism of the EU's sanctions policy against Russia and said he regularly consults and has consulted with the foreign ministers of many non-EU countries regarding sanctions.

 • The European Commission recalled that Szijjártó had previously received warnings about the inadmissibility of disclosing information from EU Council meetings.